Herrera-pgoat/weather_web_app/README.txt

-This is going to be a weather application that does weather things
+This is a weather application that lets users sign in and add locations they want to receive weather from.
+If they are not signed in they just see the weather for Aurora, Illinois which is where I live :)

+Uses Django framework with Postgres database.